 So where does this leave us?
 Here’s my opinion:

-American Fenders are great instruments, among the best in the world, but for many players they just don’t make sense when they cost twice as much as MIM Fenders.
+There was a time with MIM Fenders were among the best bass guitars under $500.
+Those days are gone, but they are still a good bargain.
+American Fenders are great instruments, among the best in the world, but for many players, they just don’t make sense when they cost twice as much as MIM Fenders.

 Working bassists in bands may prefer the Mexican Precision for gigs, leaving their MIA Fenders safe at home.
 No worries about your beloved MIA Fender getting smashed up or stolen, and you’ll still sound great.

-Some players like to start with an MIM Fender and swap in their choices of pickups, hardware and electronics until they have a custom instrument that still ends up costing less than an MIA bass.
+Some players like to start with a MIM Fender and swap in their choices of pickups, hardware, and electronics until they have a custom instrument that still ends up costing less than an MIA bass.

 If any of this sounds like you, strongly consider the Made-in-Mexico Precision Bass before dropping the cash on an MIA Fender.